Estimate federal estate tax for 2026

 A single person dies with a $20,000,000 estate and no deductions.
 Subtracting the $13,990,000 exemption leaves a taxable estate of $6,010,000.
 The first $1,000,000 runs through the rising 18% to 39% bands (totaling $345,800), and the remaining $5,010,000 is taxed at 40% ($2,004,000).
 The estimated federal estate tax is about $2,349,800 — an effective rate near 11.7% on the $20M gross estate.

 This is an estimate only and not tax, legal, or financial advice.
-It models the 2026 federal exemption and graduated estate-tax schedule published by the IRS and assumes a simple portability doubling for married couples.
-It excludes state estate and inheritance taxes, prior taxable gifts, valuation discounts, and trust structures.
+It excludes state estate and inheritance taxes (many states have lower thresholds than the federal level), prior taxable gifts that consume lifetime exemption, valuation discounts for illiquid or fractional interests, irrevocable trust structures, and life-insurance proceeds inside the estate.
 Consult an estate attorney and the IRS before relying on any figure.